학술논문

 Abstract

 Previous experiments in compensated magnets have demonstrated a potential for approaching the limit of fastest and least-dissipative operation of digital memory bits.
 However, the analog route has been virtually unexplored at (sub)ps time scales.
-In this paper, we report on experimental separation of heat-related and quench-switching-related resistance signal dynamics induced at room temperature by a single femtosecond-laser-pulse in memory devices from metallic antiferromagnetic CuMnAs.
+In this paper, we report on experimental separation of heat-related and quench-switching-related resistance signal dynamics induced at room temperature by a single femtosecond-laser-pulse in memory devices made from a metallic antiferromagnetic CuMnAs.
 We show that the heat-related dynamics, on picosecond to hundreds of nanoseconds time scales, can be used as a short-term memory where information about input stimuli, represented by laser-pulses, is stored temporarily.
-When the quench-switching threshold is reached, information is transferred to the device variable resistance, serving as a long-term memory, with time components of 10 ms and 10 s.
-We also deduced 10 ps time scale as an upper estimate for a conversion of the short-lived transient temperature increase to the quench-switched metastable states.
+When the quench-switching threshold is reached, information is transferred to the device's variable resistance, serving as a long-term memory, with time components of 10 ms and 10 s.
+The potentially appealing features of the heat-based memory for several distinct research fields, including bio-inspired analogue devices and heat-based logic, are also discussed.